PossibleLlama/dojo/prime-factors/README.md

 ### Prime numbers

-A number that is divisible only by iteself and 1.
+A number that is divisible only by its self and 1.

 `2, 3, 5, 7, 11`